 Naturally, if a corporate blog is initiated, many people expect the CEO to be the person to speak on behalf of the organization because the CEO personifies the organization.
 Market research shows that the CEO represents half their organization’s reputation.
 That’s a powerful role!
 The audience expects the CEO to talk in a friendly and approachable way that reveals insights into their own character and outlook – and glimpses into the corporation’s psyche.

 However, blogs take time and effort to write.
 As with newsletters, the stream of material to write about may start to dry up.
 Often the CEO is way too busy to write the words personally, and so other people (usually the PR department) may actually ghost write for the CEO.
 Such writing tends to be perceived for what it is because people are not fools, which makes the whole thing a bit counterproductive if not handled carefully.
+This reduces the positive results that emanate from capitalizing on the power of blogging.

 Another option is for trusted staff to write the corporate blog in their own right.
 Corporations like Microsoft, Dell, Google, General Motors and Maytag have appointed a staff blogger.
 However, there are risks in appointing someone to do this because they become the spokesperson for the organization.
 Care needs to be taken that they don’t let slip confidential information or write words that fail to adhere to copyright, privacy and libel requirements.
 On the other hand, if the text has to be cleared by the lawyers, their dead hand is usually perceived in colorless, careful material.